Analyzer2210cau/J.UCS-Data-Sets/README.md

-# This is Project site for data-sets used in the paper submitted into Oxford Computer Journal
+# This is Project site for data-sets used in the paper.